 1. Add the ground and the chopped almonds to the fruit you have soaked in brandy, mix well and set aside.

 2. Sift the flour, baking powder, mixed spice, cinnamon, ginger, and salt into a bowl, then set aside.

 3. Cream together the margarine (or butter) and the brown sugar until light and fluffy.

-4. Add the eggs together with one spoonful of the sifted, dry ingredients, and beat together.
+4. Add the eggs with one spoonful of the sifted, dry ingredients, and beat them together.

 5. Stir in the remaining dry ingredients, then add the fruit and nut mixture and black treacle/molasses.
 The mixture will be quite thick and will drop heavily from the spoon.

 NB.
-The reason you make a hollow in the center is so that when it’s cooked, the cake is level, and you won’t have to cut the top off before you decorate it.
+You make a hollow in the center so that when it’s cooked, the cake is level, and you won’t have to cut the top off before you decorate it.

-7. Wrap a triple thickness of brown paper or newspaper around the outside of the tin and tie, so it stays in place.
+7. Wrap a triple thickness of brown paper or newspaper around the outside of the tin and tie it, so it stays in place.
 Then lay a triple thickness of brown paper on top of the tin.

 8. Lay a triple thickness of newspaper or brown paper on the oven shelf, then stand the tins on the paper to cook (see note 3).

 9. If you are using a fan oven, place the tin towards to front of the oven, as far away as possible from the fan, because, even with the brown paper around the tin to protect it, the fan action is still liable to scorch the cake if it is too near.
 Turn the tin at regular intervals.